nimcastano/c0323-code-solutions/dom-querying/dom-query-quiz-notes.md

 - What does `document.querySelector()` take as its argument and what does it return?
 Its parameter is a CSS selector and returns the first element to match it.
 - What does `document.querySelectorAll()` take as its argument and what does it return?
-Its parameter is a CSS selector and returns all elements that match it.
+Its parameter is a CSS selector and returns all elements that match it in a nodelist.

 ## Notes